naumch1k/react-mesto-auth/README.md

 ## Description
 "Mesto" is a portfolio project created as a part of a study at [Yandex.Practicum](https://practicum.yandex.com/web/ "Web Development Program") - online photo-sharing application with __user login and authentication__ features added.

+You are more than welcome to register yourself, or can just use
+login: *test@test.com*
+password: *testtest*

 ### Functionality
 * User authorization and registration
 * Change user avatar